San Francisco Bar Pilots Association

 San Francisco Bar Pilots Association is the official maritime pilot group for the San Francisco harbor and associated waterways.
 The pilots in the group are licensed and regulated by California Board of Pilot Commissioners.
 The Association was created in 1850 and is a member of the American Pilots Association.
 The association is the oldest purely maritime organization on the Pacific coast of the United States predating the oldest lighthouse in California erected on Alcatraz Island in 1854.
+The "bar" referred to in their name is a large sandbar in the Pacific Ocean just outside of the Golden Gate which poses a significant hazard to arriving ships.
 The pilots were required by law to maintain a constant round the clock watch with enough pilots aboard a pilot boat on the bar to pilot any arriving ship safely into port.